SOMAS2023/SOMAS2023/docs/Rules and Implementation.md

    - The current value of orientation for MegaBike is referred to as the offset.

 4. **Turning Angle Calculation:**
    - The Turning Angle depends only on the Turning force.
 To calculate it, sum up the turning force from different agents (optionally taking the average turning force) and map it to a range of -180 to 180 degrees.
-If agents do not want to steer, they must set their turning force to math.NaN()
+If agents do not want to steer, they must set their turning force to be = to abstainingForce

 5. **Orientation Update:**
    - The updated Orientation is calculated by adding the Turning Angle to the Offset: `Offset = Offset + Turning Angle`.